chen0040/keras-chinese-resume-parser-and-analyzer/README.md

 ### Features

 * Chinese NLP using SnowNLP
-* Extract texts using pyPDF2 and python-docx from PDF nad DOCX
+* Extract chinese texts using pdfminer.six and python-docx from PDF nad DOCX

 # Usage